marcusoftnet/marcusoftnet.github.io/_posts/2013-02-22-suggested-visualization-for-sachsska.md

 6. We then wait in the waiting room.
 7. After a while we get called and get to meet a doctor, that examines the kids more thoroughly and decide on some treatments.
 I suspect that you can often be sent home from here with a recipe, but let's stay on it for a little while more.
 8. A treatment is decided and we are sent to the waiting room or, if it's not that busy we can wait in the examining room.
-9. After a while a nurse comes and do the treament or take some samples.
+9. After a while a nurse comes and do the treatment or take some samples.
-10. We then wait for the treament to take effect  or the samples to be analyzed
+10. We then wait for the treatment to take effect  or the samples to be analyzed
 11. We then get to meet the doctor again.
 This is basically point 7 and sometimes points 7-10 is repeated.
 12. Finally it's decided on if we can go home or need to stay over and have more check-ups in the morning.
 13. We leave the ER